rr1000/slate/source/index.md

 ## Business Associate Contracts and Other Arrangement - 164.308(b)(1)

 ```
 Catalyze, Inc. has a formalized template, as well as policies in place regarding Business Associate Agreements and written contracts.
 Catalyze has engaged a third part provider for hosting responsibilities and has written attestations of safeguarding its data.
-Additionally, Catalyze performs due diligence in assuring that third party providers they select go through their due diligence process.
+Additionally, Catalyze performs due diligence in assuring that third party providers they select go through their due diligence process and provide services consistent with Catalye's security and compliance posture.
 ```

 Standard | Description